shreybirmiwal/notes/notes-app/README.md

 ## Security

-- All notes are stored securely in Firebase Storage
+- All notes are stored securely in Supabase Storage
-- Metadata is stored in Firestore Database
+- Metadata is stored in Supabase Database
 - Files are organized by class for easy management